acidflow-noita/noitamap-mod/README.md

-# noitamap-mod
+# NoitaMap mod

 ## What is this mod?
 Is it new?
 Do you like it?

+### Features

-Press `M` to open Noita Map at your location.
+- Press `M` to open Noita Map in the browser at your current location in Noita.
+- Custom sound effects, which you can disable in the settings.

+## Supported game modes and custom mods

 Works with:

 - Regular game mod
 - NG+
 - Nightmare